oschweitzer/sfeir-school-angular/docs/markdown/databinding/binding.md

 ##--##
 <br><br>

--   Forme canonique: onCapitalAttr (ex: onClick)
+-   Canonical form: onCapitalAttr (ex: onClick)
--   Référence à l'évent grâce à \$event
+-   Reference to the event using \$event

 ##==##